How to Participate

 - Analyze the results by comparing the capillary motion in your test cell’s channels.
 You can determine the position of the oil in each channel as a function of time (e.g., knowing that high-speed video includes 60 frames per second).
 The position can be determined in pixels, e.g., using Microsoft Paint, which shows the position of the crosshairs in pixels, and then converted later into millimeters.

 - From the position data, average speeds can easily be determined.

 - Prepare a short final report about what you learned, and e-mail the report to email@example.com (where the submission might be done by your teacher/advisor).
 The report should include discussion of what was good about the CELERE Design Challenge and what needs improvement.

-- The maximum number of experiments per school or organization has been increased to 15 total (i.e., for all three submission deadlines).
+- The maximum number of entries from a single school or organization has been reduced to 7.

 This page maintained by